MarcVillain/EmailGenerator/README.md

 Email Generator
----
+===

-This is a simple script that will allow for email generation.
+This little script can let you generate random emails with ease.

 # Install